arkency/posts/posts/2014-09-20-unit-tests-vs-class-tests.md

 Now, having this facade doesn’t magically improve our codebase, but it gives us a wrapper around this module.

-The reason it takes the fb_adapter as a parameter is to highlight it as a dependency.
+The reason it takes the `fb_adapter` as a parameter is to highlight it as a dependency.
 In the tests we don’t want to call the real Facebook servers.
-We want to pass the in_memory_facebook_adapter which has some prepared responses that fit the real ones.
+We want to pass the `InMemoryFacebookAdapter` instance which has some prepared responses that fit the real ones.

 <%= inner_newsletter(item[:newsletter_inside]) %>